 In the Field

-Each night, I back up my flash cards to my Aperture software on my 15” MacBook Pro laptop and to a Western Digital (WD) 500GB portable drive.
-I usually carry two of these drives with me.
-They are incredibly small, lightweight, durable and inexpensive.
-Every few days, I also back up my Aperture library to the second WD drive.
+Each night, I back up my storage cards to Lightroom on my 15” MacBook Pro laptop and to a 2 TB portable drive, an incredibly small, lightweight, durable and inexpensive solution.
 Backing up to my laptop also gives me an opportunity to review my images on a large screen and to gauge how the assignment is proceeding.

 Paranoid, right?
 Well, if you’re not convinced yet, listen to this.
 On the way home, I make sure to carry every backup with me onto the plane (well I sure as hell am not going to trust my livelihood to airport baggage handlers!).
-However I divvy them up so that if my carry-on rolling camera bag is stolen, I still have one of the WD drives in my pocket and I haven’t lost the entire shoot.
-If my wife is traveling with me, I might give her another one of the drives to carry on board in her purse.
+However I divvy them up so that if my carry-on rolling camera bag is stolen, I still have the portable drive in my pocket and I haven’t lost the entire shoot.
+If my wife is traveling with me, I might give the drive to carry on board in her purse.
 My laptop is in its carrying case.
-All the original flash cards are in the Pixel Pocket Rocket, safely tucked into the camera bag.
-Four-way protection, ahh!
+All the original storage cards are in the Pixel Pocket Rocket, safely tucked into the camera bag.

-When I get home, I have the choice of downloading the originals from the flash cards to my desktop system or transferring the entire shoot from the WD drives or the laptop.
-In any case, I’m well protected from loss.
-Once I download the images and backup my office system, then I format my flash cards and the WD drives and delete the images from the laptop.
+When I get home, I transfer the entire shoot from the portable drive to an 8TB desktop Pegasus R4 backup system.
+Once I download the images and backup my office system, then I format my storage cards and the portable drive and delete the images from the laptop.
 Now I’m ready for my next photo shoot.

-My home office involves a MacPro system.
-My Aperture library resides on a large hard drive.
-Each night it is automatically backed up onto another hard drive and once a week the entire system is backed up onto a third hard drive.
+My home office involves a 27" i-Mac system.
+Each night my image library is automatically backed up onto the Pegasus drive and once a week the entire system is backed up onto a third hard drive.

 But, what about fire, flood or pestilence?
 Good question.
-I cover that base by keeping two, 2-TB backup drives in a safe deposit box at my bank, which is exactly one block from me.
-On one of the first days of every month I retrieve those drives.
-I back up the entire system on one and just my Aperture library on the other.
+I cover that base by keeping two, 4-TB backup drives in a safe deposit box at my local bank.
+On one of the first days of every month I retrieve those drives, back up the entire system and return them to the bank vault.